TRaSH-Guides/Guides/docs/Hardlinks/Hardlinks-and-Instant-Moves.md

 ??? question "**What are Instant Moves (Atomic Moves)?** - [Click to show/hide]"

     A real move and not a copy file from the download folder to the media folder and then deleting the file from the download folder.

-### Hardlinks Limitations

-??? question "**Hardlinks limitations** - [Click to show/hide]"

-    - You **CAN'T** create hardlinks for directories :bangbang:
-    - You **CAN'T** hardlink across separate file systems, partitions, or mounts :bangbang:
-    - Some file systems, such as exFAT, are known not to support hardlinks and should be avoided (double-check if you are unsure!)

 ### What are the Starr Apps